adawang1024/College_Rankings/README.md

 	# Save results to CSV
 	save_to_csv(all_colleges)

-- **Washington Monthly** rankings were downloaded directly from the official website’s 2024 Liberal Arts Colleges guide ([washingtonmonthly.com](https://washingtonmonthly.com/2024-college-guide/liberal-arts/)).
+- **Washington Monthly** ranking was downloaded directly from the official website’s 2024 Liberal Arts Colleges guide ([washingtonmonthly.com](https://washingtonmonthly.com/2024-college-guide/liberal-arts/)).
 The data was originally provided in Excel format and was converted to CSV during the data merging process.

-- **Times Higher Education** rankings were collected using the Chrome browser extension *Instant Data Scraper*, which automated extraction of structured table data from the 2022 Best Liberal Arts Colleges in the United States webpage ([timeshighereducation.com](https://www.timeshighereducation.com/student/best-universities/best-liberal-arts-colleges-united-states)).
+- **Times Higher Education** ranking was collected using the Chrome browser extension *Instant Data Scraper*, which automated extraction of structured table data from the 2022 Best Liberal Arts Colleges in the United States webpage ([timeshighereducation.com](https://www.timeshighereducation.com/student/best-universities/best-liberal-arts-colleges-united-states)).